Yehoshua Ben-Zion

 Yehoshua Ben-Zion (יהושע בן ציון; 1924 – 2004) was an Israeli banker.

+Ben-Zion was born in Mandate Palestine and spent his childhood in the United States.
+He was a member of the Irgun and later became a colonel in the Israel Defense Forces.
+In 1972 he was a jurist in the trial of the women involved in the Sabena Flight 571 hijacking.
+In 1973 he was the president of Lydda Military Court, with rank of major.

-He served as the managing director of Israel-British Bank.
+Ben-Zion served as the managing director of Israel-British Bank.
 Following the collapse of the bank in July 1974, owing British investors £46.6 million, Ben-Zion was convicted of embezzling £20 million ($39.4 million) from the bank.
 He was sentenced to 12 years in prison.
 After urging of the Israeli prime minister Menachem Begin in 1977, Ben-Zion was pardoned by the Israeli president Ephraim Katzir, on medical grounds.
 He was released after serving three years.

-Ben-Zion was born in Mandate Palestine and spent his childhood in the United States.
-He was a member of the Irgun and later became a colonel in the Israel Defense Forces.
-In 1972 he was a jurist in the trial of the women involved in the Sabena Flight 571 hijacking.

-In 1973 he was the president of Lydda Military Court, with rank of major.